Is it not true that Melbourne’s best cocktails are always hidden and almost always found on the other end of a flight of stairs?

 Address: 34 Franklin St, Melbourne

-A bar hidden within another bar, Loch and Key can be found behind a bookshelf within Captain Melville on Franklin Street at the north end of Melbourne’s CBD.
+A bar hidden within another bar, Loch and Key can be found behind a bookshelf within Captain Melville on Franklin Street at the north end of the Melbourne CBD.
 The fit-out of the bar is simple and classic as is the cocktail menu but the best part is that it’s open till 5 am on the weekend and features a spacious outdoor terrace, which feels like you’ve been transported back in time.

 A recommended pick for group hangs and summer nights.